asherddesouza/congo-ecommerce-frontend/README.md

 # Disclaimer

-At the time of submission, not all intended features made it into the final product, and some features are working locally but not on the live application.

-- In the live webapp, it's not possible to view items that have been added to the basket, meaning that you cannot checkout as well.
-This is due to a bug discovered late in development but too close to the deadline to resolve.
-The webapp works as expected when running the site locally, as evidenced in the video.
 - I also intended to add user login and registration to the app but was unable to due to time constraints.
 However, I will discuss briefly some of the decisions that I would have made during development if I had added login/registration.

 # Introduction